 Over the last hundred years, FFI has campaigned to put a stop to the ivory trade.
 Today, FFI supports the existing ban on international trade in ivory and continues to urge every country in the world, not least Japan, to close their domestic markets to commercial ivory.
 But recently it went further still, by calling for stronger controls on the trade in antique ivory, as well as modern ivory.
-The irony is that FFI’s Royal patrons are among the biggest owners of antique ivory collections, which, while admiral, opens them to the charge of being hypocrites by denying the same right of others to acquire similar collections.
+The irony is that FFI’s Royal patrons are among the biggest owners of antique ivory collections, which, while admirable, opens them to the legitimate charge of being hypocrites by denying the same right of others to acquire similar collections.

 Fauna & Flora International is an active supporter of the campaign #StopFundingOverfishing, which wants to abolish all subsidies from the nation states to the fishing industry.

 Fauna & Flora International is a founding member of Cambridge Conservation Initiative, whose honorary patron is the broadcaster Sir David Attenborough, who is a patron of the Malthusian Population Matters NGO.
 And FFI was also a co-founder of the Global Trees Campaign.

 According to its annual report, FFI was instrumental at CITES-CoP-18 in getting the Grenadines clawed gecko listed in appendix I, a listing that won universal support.